 “The mechanism by which malignancy and cancer treatment may promote the development of broken heart syndrome should be explored, and our findings provide an additional reason to investigate the potential cardiotoxic effects of chemotherapy."

-Editor's note: This article has been updated since it was originally published in March 2016.
+Editor's note: This article has been updated with new information since it was originally published in March 2016.